KRMG (AM)

-KRMG (740 kHz) is a commercial AM radio station in Tulsa, Oklahoma.
-The station is owned by Cox Media Group and airs a conservative news/talk radio format, simulcast with co-owned 102.3 KRMG-FM.
-The studios and offices are located on South Memorial Drive near Interstate 44 in Tulsa.
+KRMG (740 kHz) is a commercial radio station in Tulsa, Oklahoma.
+The station is owned by Zoellner Media Group and airs a news/talk radio format, simulcast with co-owned 102.3 KRMG-FM.
+The studios and offices are on South Memorial Drive near Interstate 44 in Tulsa.

-KRMG's transmitter is located at a six-tower array on Tower Road in Sand Springs, Oklahoma.
+KRMG's transmitter is on Tower Road in Sand Springs, Oklahoma.
 KRMG broadcasts at 50,000 watts by day, the maximum power permitted for American AM stations.
 But it drops its power to 25,000 watts at night and uses a directional antenna at all times to protect other stations on AM 740.
 Three towers are used during the day, providing at least secondary coverage to almost all of Oklahoma, as well as portions of Arkansas, Missouri, Kansas and Texas.
-At night, power is fed to all six towers to protect Class A CFZM Toronto, concentrating the signal in the Tulsa and Oklahoma City areas.
+At night, power is fed to a six-tower array to protect Class A CFZM Toronto, concentrating the signal in the Tulsa and Oklahoma City areas.
 KRMG-AM-FM are also heard on Channel 1980 through Cox's digital cable service.
 The AM station is the Oklahoma primary entry point for the Emergency Alert System.

 Programming

-Weekdays begin with The KRMG Morning News anchored by Dan Potter.
-The KRMG Evening News is anchored by Skyler Cooper in PM drive time.
-The rest of the weekday schedule is made up of nationally syndicated talk shows hosted by Sean Hannity, Erick Erickson, Brian Kilmeade, Dana Loesch, Jimmy Failla, Mark Kaye and Markley, Van Camp & Robbins.
+Weekdays begin with The KRMG Morning News anchored by Dan Potter.KRMG.com/on-air The KRMG Evening News is anchored by Skyler Cooper in PM drive time.
+The rest of the weekday schedule is made up of nationally syndicated talk shows hosted by Sean Hannity, Erick Erickson, Brian Kilmeade, Red Eye Radio, Jimmy Failla, Tony KatzWIBC.com/schedule/tony-katz-morning-news and Markley, Van Camp & Robbins.

 Weekends feature shows on money, health, real estate, cars, gardening, home repair, law and technology, some of which are paid brokered programming.
-Weekend hosts include Kim Komando, Bill Handel and Chad Benson.
-KRMG-AM-FM have a local news and weather sharing arrangement with co-owned Fox affiliate KOKI-TV (channel 23), with world and national news supplied by ABC News Radio.
+Weekend hosts include Kim Komando, Bill Handel and James Golden.
+KRMG-AM-FM have a local news and weather sharing arrangement with former sister station Fox network affiliate KOKI-TV (channel 23), with world and national news supplied by ABC News Radio.